PySimpleGUI/PySimpleGUI/README.md

 PySimpleGUI 5 is licensed software.
 As the [License Agreement](LICENSE.txt) explains, after a trial period, all PySimpleGUI 5 users must register at PySimpleGUI.com to obtain a Developer Key.
 For most users (Hobbyist Users), the license is at NO COST.
-If you are a Commercial User, subscriptions cost a nominal $99/year.
+If you are a Commercial User, you must buy a license.

 <p align="center">
     <img height="350" src="https://github.com/PySimpleGUI/PySimpleGUI_NEW_HOME/assets/65144/0b0dabcc-a538-482b-a226-c194ae30aa24">
 </p>

-[Subscribe Now](https://pricing.PySimpleGUI.com) and help support the PySimpleGUI community.
+[Register Now](https://pricing.PySimpleGUI.com) and help support the PySimpleGUI community.

 ## Examples